 Tourism thus acts as an important bridge between antagonistic and divided cultures, which know little about each other.
 It allows people on both sides of the divide to contribute towards the easing of tensions, and cross-cultural understanding through person-to-person contact and friendship.
 And for this reason we say that tourism is important.

-The next draw of travelling to North Korea is that its unique.
+The next draw of traveling to North Korea is that its unique.
 It’s not an understatement to say that there’s no other travel destination on the face of the earth quite like North Korea.
 Visit Seoul, Beijing and Tokyo and you will find some differences, but on another level they all feel like globalised, cosmopolitan mega-cities with McDonalds and Starbucks on every corner.
 Travel from any of these places to Pyongyang however and you will feel that you have stepped into another world, one without advertising, globalisation, the internet, and international businesses and fashion trends.

 Remnant of the Cold War